smitmartijn/networkinsight-cookbook/manuscript/ch-public-cloud.md

 There are a few native network monitoring and troubleshooting tools inside AWS:

+#### Mirror sessions
--   **Mirror sessions**; essentially a port mirror that can be placed on an Elastic Network Interface (ENI).
+Essentially a port mirror that can be placed on an Elastic Network Interface (ENI).
 You do some advanced things here, like creating filters to only mirror specific traffic based on source, destination, protocol, and ports.
 The traffic is delivered to another ENI, meaning you have to run an EC2 instance where you then catch the traffic using something like Wireshark or tcpdump.
 Another cool fact about these mirror sessions, is that each session is encapsulated into a separate VXLAN network, meaning you can separate out the different mirror sessions by looking at the VXLAN ID on the target ENI.

+#### Flow Logs
--   **Flow Logs**: the ability to log all IP traffic that is incoming and outgoing to network interfaces in a specific VPC.
+The ability to log all IP traffic that is incoming and outgoing to network interfaces in a specific VPC.
 Think hit count logs, but only for all IP traffic.
 You can configure it only for the entire VPC and determine whether you want to only log accepted traffic, or also log rejected traffic by the security groups that are in place.
 These logs will be sent either to CloudWatch or an S3 bucket.

+#### Status Checks
--   **Status Checks**: checks whether services are running, reachable, and performing.
+Checks whether services are running, reachable, and performing.
 This is more on the application level, where the network is used to do these checks.

+#### CloudWatch Logs
--   **CloudWatch Logs**: you can send all kinds of logs and metrics to CloudWatch.
+You can send all kinds of logs and metrics to CloudWatch.
 It allows you to access, and correlate all this data, between different AWS services.
 It is comparable to something like Splunk or vRealize Log Insight.

+#### Point Solutions
 These tools are point solutions; solving 1 issue per tool.
 The mirror sessions are great for on demand troubleshooting but needs an EC2 instance to direct the traffic to (which you need to set up yourself).
 The Flow Logs can also serve their purpose but that has its scalability limits.
 It's literally structured logs with the following format:

 No friendly names of the account name or EC2 instance, just the IDs.
 You would need to find the EC2 instance, look at the network interface and grab its ID, before this would make sense.